 As you drive home from work, another vehicle blows through a traffic light and T-bones your car.
 It is a frightening experience.
 Now that you’re hurt, sore all over, dealing with your insurance company and trying to locate a rental car, you’re in a bind.
 A personal injury lawyer helps you navigate this traumatic experience and file a personal injury claim.

 There is nothing wrong with shopping around.
 Selecting an attorney who works well with you ensures that your personal injury claim process is smooth.
 How do you determine which lawyer you should hire?
+And how do you know when to hire a personal injury lawyer?

 You need to approach selecting the right lawyer the same way you would for any other services – ask a lawyer questions and decide if they are the right fit.